Frightera/LR-and-NN-for-Cancer-Data/README.md

 # Logistic Regression - From-Scratch
-Detecting a cancer cell and determining whether if it is malignant or not is important.
+Determining a cancer cell whether it is malignant or not.

 ![ex1](https://github.com/Frightera/LR-From-Scratch/blob/master/Images/Cost-Iteration.png)